SupinfoGameDev/SumIt/README.md

 SumIt
 =====

-Addition mini-game, written in javascript with score calculation (JSOLATGES)
+Addition mini-game, written in javascript with score calculation from the Lyon Team.

+Actual Contributors :

+- Justin Soltages (165638)